max-niederman/website/src/pages/gaming/geneva-conventions-speedrun.md

 layout: "../../layouts/Default.astro"
 ---

 In this article, I propose a novel new speedrun category, the "Geneva%."
 The Geneva% speedrun is completed by violating a provision of one of the Geneva Conventions or their Additional Protocols.
-The category is applicable to great number of games, but for example I use *Minecraft*.
+The category is applicable to a great number of games, but I provide a route for *Minecraft* as an example.

 # Provisions for Completion